rdang4/nintendo-database/Methodology (SQL)/README.md

 INNER JOIN publisher
 	ON game_publisher.publisher_id = publisher.publisher_id

-WHERE publisher.name = 'Nintendo'
+WHERE genre.name IN ('First-Person Shooter', 'Action', 'Tactics') AND user_score IS NOT NULL

-AND genre.name IN ('First-Person Shooter', 'Action', 'Tactics')
+ORDER BY user_score DESC

-ORDER BY metascore DESC;
+LIMIT 10;
 ```
 > Since the question asks for the most popular games, the most important columns to use will be **game.title** and **game.metascore** from the game table.
 This is **part 1** of the question.